peytonsh/rpg_game/RPG-Part2.md

 2. Make a new character called `Medic` that can sometimes recuperate 2 health points after being attacked with a probability of 20%
 3. Make a character called `Shadow` who has only 1 starting health but will only take damage about once out of every ten times he is attacked.
 4. Make a `Zombie` character that doesn't die even if his health is below zero
-5. Come up with at least two other characters with their individual characteristics, and implement them.
+5. Come up -with at least two other characters with their individual characteristics, and implement them.
 6. Give each enemy a bounty.
 For example, the prize for defeating the `Goblin` is 5 coins, for the Wizard it is 6 coins.

 ## Items